 Mediums wear ritual bibs normally associated with babies in Asian culture.
 As noted above, the Hokkien/Chinese word for spirit-medium means “Divining Child”.
 This refers to the centuries-old belief that children were the mouthpieces of gods.
 In fact, the mediums are known to speak in a shrill voice known as “shen (神, god) language”.
 The fact that their back is bare refers to ancient Shang–Zhou period rituals in which a sacrificial victim was exposed to the elements.
 However, it should be noted that, since the 1980s, more and more mediums in Singapore have taken to wearing flashy, Chinese opera-inspired costumes, including the golden fillet.
 I’ve seen one such medium that even wears a faux fur cowl and gloves during performances.

 When not consulting a spirit-medium, the presence of the Great Sage can be determined by a glass vessel called the “Great Sage bottle” (Dasheng ping, 大聖瓶).
 It comprises a normal glass container (a tall beer bottle or something more elegant) filled with “noon water” (wushi shui, 午時水) and topped with a special bulbous glass stem.
 The bottle is believed to make a characteristic “ping-pong” (乒乓) chime upon the deity’s arrival in a temple or home, usually around 12 noon but also other times.
-I’ve heard of the vessel’s use in Taiwan, Hong Kong, and Singapore.
+I’ve heard of the vessels use in Taiwan and Hong Kong but mostly Singapore.

 I should point out that Great Sage worship is not unique to people of Chinese descent.
 He was at some point absorbed into the religion of the Qiang ethnic group.
 The Qiang people revere a golden, stone-born monkey that is believed to have both stolen fire from the celestial realm and helped recover lost religious knowledge by creating a drum from the skin of a goat that had eaten their sacred scriptures.
 Wukong is sometimes equated with the monkey deity given the similarities in their respective lithic origins and penchant for stealing from heaven.
 The Great Sage is particularly worshiped by the red shamans as their patron deity, or “father god” (abba mula), for his skills in exorcizing evil.
 He is also sometimes equated with the ancestor from Qiang myth, who is believed to be a monkey-turned-man who married a heavenly goddess and fathered the human race.